 The water supplied to customers in LFPWD is normally sourced from wells within the district.
 Five deep wells provide the bulk of supply, and eight shallow artesian wells provide supplemental supply.
 In case of extreme fire situations we also have emergency connections with Seattle Public Utilities (SPU) and Northshore Utilites (NUD), however this water does not normally enter our system.

 Studies of the deep aquifer indicate that water flows from north to south and eventually empties into Lake Washington in the form of underwater springs.
 Water is captured as rain falls in the vicinity of Brier to the north, and it is naturally filtered as it percolates through the soil, eventually becoming the pristine water you enjoy.

 Lake Forest Park Water District staff & commissioners are committed to meeting the most stringent and most recent regulatory standards.
-At the same time we recognize most of our customer's long standing appreciation and desire for naturally pure, chemical free water, and we will do our best to meet this expectation.
-The District's customers are fortunate to have their own protected artesian & deep well sources which continues to produce high quality water, and has shown no signs of deterioration over several decades of use.
+At the same time we recognize most of our customer's long standing appreciation and desire for naturally pure, chemical free (eg. chlorine, fluoride) water, and we will do our best to meet this expectation.
+The District's customers are fortunate to have their own protected artesian & deep well sources which continues to produce high quality water, and has shown no signs of deterioration over close to a century of use.

 In-House Water analysis